-Flying with your cat – especially for the first time – requires a lot of thought and additional planning.
+Our catstomers don’t only look like astronauts in their cat backpacks – many of them really do take to the skies on a regular basis!
 Lucky for you, our team of cat travel experts know an airport like the back of their paw.
-Here’s everything you need to know to get started.
+Here’s everything you need to know about how to fly with your cat.

 How do I book my cat on to a flight?

 Determine first if your cat can join you in the airplane’s cabin in a pet carrier, or if they would need to fly below in the cargo hold.
 While animals fly in cargo every day and are usually fine, we strongly advise against putting your cat in cargo unless it is absolutely necessary.
 (Say, for example, if you are moving internationally and that is the only way your pet can join you.)
 Your cat will be safer and much more comfortable in their pet carrier, in the cabin with you, not to mention it will help avoid putting them in any extreme heat, or colder temperatures, for a long duration of time.
 And it will be less expensive, to boot!

 There are two different ways to fly with cats in the cabin: as a carry-on pet and as an emotional support animal.
 Regardless of your cat’s designation, there is a limit to the number of animals allowed on each aircraft, so we recommend calling the airline before you book to ensure that they will be able to accommodate your cat on your desired flight.